lovebdsobuj/event-schedule-android/README.markdown

 # XebiCon app #

-This is the entire source code of the official [XebiCon](http://www.xebicon.com) apps.
+This is the Android source code of the official [XebiCon](http://www.xebicon.com) apps.

-## iOS Quick Setup ##

-The iOS XebiCon app is ready to be used without further modifications as it is already configured with the actual app keys required to connect to it's Parse.com backend.
-To run a local build of the XebiCon app:

-1. Clone this repo locally.
-2. Run pod install
-2. Open `ios/Xebicon.xcworkspace` in Xcode 5.
-3. Build and Run.

-The iOS Xebicon app can be built with both the iOS 6 and iOS 7 SDKs.
-It has a minimum target OS version of 6.1, and will degrade gracefully when run on iOS 6 devices.

 ## Android Quick Setup ##